layerglue/layerglue-app-template/README.md

 #Layerglue Web Application Template

 Layerglue is a JavaScript application framework that comes bundled with a best practice template.
 Based on Backbone.js and its inherent MVC architecture, Layerglue provides an unintrusive minimal project structure for HTML5 applications.
-Includes support for automatic convention based asset loading, and a sophisiticated animation sequenver that ties into a the hash based navigation system.
+Includes support for automatic convention based asset loading, and a sophisiticated animation sequencer that ties into a the hash based navigation system.

 ##Build tools